DavidePosillipo/AI_Safety/README.md

 Using this approach is possible to create an alarm system that alerts the user if an online prediction is weak.
 This is particularly important in scenarios where AI could affect the safety of people or environment.

+Main idea of both the approaches:
+1. learn how the training set data are made in a “deep” level (latent representation)
+2. check if your new data are “too” different respect to the training data, in the latent representation.

+If the new data are "too" different, than you should consider as not completely reliable your prediction (or avoid it).

 ### Main results
 A summary of the results will be added here soon.
 Now you can give a look to the slides (AI_Safety_presentation_community_day.pdf) that I used for the Data Science Retreat Community Day presentation.

 ### Usage
 To set up the environment, do: